Nazi-Maoism: In Finland

 SS-veterans Sakari Haikala and Aarne Roiha were founding members of Maoist Finland–China Society, and were also members of its board.
-Lieutenant Colonel and fascist party MP Paavo Susitaival jokingly described himself as a "Maoist-Democratic fascist".
+Lieutenant Colonel and fascist MP Paavo Susitaival jokingly described himself as a "Maoist-Democratic fascist".
 The pro-Maoist position among Finnish far-right was at least partially motivated by the anti-Soviet position of Mao's China.
 Haikala said: "We visited the Helsinki embassy of China, and they showed anti-Russkie propaganda movies with massive cheering Chinese armies demanding attack to the USSR.
 We cheered also, this is the salvation of Finland.
 I still think that."
 Kai Murros is a prominent neo-fascist thought leader in Finland who has identified as a Maoist.

 In France and Belgium

 In France, a sister organization of the Italian Lotta di Popolo was called Lutte du Peuple.
 It was created from the remains of Giovane Europe and Jeune-Europe, which were sister organizations structured around ideas propagated mainly by Jean Thiriart.
 Among the founders of Lutte du Peuple were some dissident left-wing nationalists of the Ordre Nouveau and European socialists of the Pour une Jeune-Europe (not to be confused with Jeune-Europe headed by Thiriart), directed by Yves Batille.
 These organizations were a mix of Thiriart's theses with a Maoism adapted to the European scene but there was a fundamental difference because while for Thiriart Maoism was a secondary element, for Nazi-Maoist organizations it was a fundamental element.
 Thiriart admired the People's Republic of China and Socialist Republic of Romania, indicating a sympathy towards Communist states that displayed strong Nationalist characteristics and certain degrees of independence from the Soviet Union.
 Historian Walter Laqueur called his views a form of Fascist Maoism.
 Nazi-Maoist ideas were also noticeably manifested in the ideology of the Fédération d'action nationale et européenne (FANE).

-Franco-Belgian Parti Communautaire National-Européen's founding membership included both those whose background was neo-fascism and former Maoists.
+The Franco-Belgian Parti Communautaire National-Européen's founding membership included both those whose background was neo-fascism and former Maoists.
 Thiriart served as a main inspiration and an advisor for a time after the foundation of the group.
 Even later on, PCN leader and former FANE activist Luc Michel advocated the idea of a "Eurasian axis" between China, Russia, and Iran as an alternative to Western hegemony, and called for an international tribunal in China to prosecute colonial crimes.

 In Ukraine

-In late 2019, Ukraine's Azov movement's literature club and publishing outfit Plomin (Flame in Ukrainian), presented a translation of Freda's writings into Ukrainian.
+In late 2019, Ukraine's Azov movement's literature club and publishing outfit Plomin ("Flame" in Ukrainian) presented a translation of Freda's writings into Ukrainian.
 Freda's ideas were also promoted in Ukraine by neo-Nazi groups Karpatska Sich and Wotan Jugend.

 Elsewhere

-Sister organizations were created in Germany, such as the Cause of the People / National-Revolutionary Organisational Structure (Sache des Volkes / Nationalrevolutionäre Aufbauorganisation, SdV-NRAO).
+Sister organizations were created in Germany, such as the Cause of the People / National-Revolutionary Organisational Structure (Sache des Volkes / Nationalrevolutionäre Aufbauorganisation, SdV-NRAO), Workers' Party of Germany and Combat League of German Socialists (Kampfbund Deutscher Sozialisten / KDS).